SciTools/iris/docs/src/userguide/real_and_lazy_data.rst

 .. _delayed_netcdf_save:

-Delayed netCDF Saving
+Delayed NetCDF Saving
 ---------------------

-When saving data to netCDF files, it is possible to *delay* writing lazy content to the output file, to be performed by  `Dask <https://docs.dask.org/en/stable/>`_  later, thus enabling parallel save operations.
+When saving data to NetCDF files, it is possible to *delay* writing lazy content to the output file, to be performed by  `Dask <https://docs.dask.org/en/stable/>`_  later, thus enabling parallel save operations.

 This works in the following way :
-    1. an :func:`iris.save` call is made, with a netcdf file output and the additional keyword ``compute=False``.
+    1. an :func:`iris.save` call is made, with a NetCDF file output and the additional keyword ``compute=False``.
-       This is currently *only* available when saving to netCDF, so it is documented in the netCDF file format API.
-See : :func:`iris.fileformats.netcdf.save`.
+       This is currently *only* available when saving to NetCDF, so it is documented in the Iris NetCDF file format API.
+See: :func:`iris.fileformats.netcdf.save`.

     2. the call creates the output file, but does not fill in variables' data, where the data is a lazy array in the Iris object.
 Instead, these variables are